atom/status-bar/README.md

 * `status-bar.cursorPositionFormat` &mdash; A string that describes the format to use for the cursor position status bar tile.
 It defaults to `%L:%C`.
 In the format string, `%L` represents the 1-based line number and `%C` represents the 1-based column number.

+* `status-bar.selectionCountFormat` &mdash; A string that describes the format to use for the selection count status bar tile.
+It defaults to `(%L, %C)`.
+In the format string, `%L` represents the 1-based line count and `%C` represents the 1-based character count.

 ## API

 This package provides a service that you can use in other Atom packages.
 To use